 4. Improved Safety

-No spillover.
 While the amount of light produced by LED stroboscopic inspection lights is greater than traditional Xenon stroboscopes, there’s a big technical difference that provides an additional benefit to the LED lights – SAFETY.
 Because of the linear light source of the Xenon based stroboscope, the unit produces a fair amount of spillover outside the targeted inspection area, creating a potential safety issue.
 By spreading light evenly over an area that could be up to six times larger than the light output of Xenon lamps, LED stroboscopes provide a more concentrated light restricted to the targeted inspection area.

 This shift in technology has the potential to improve safety and enhance mill performance – a powerful and rare combination for any process upgrade.
 To read more on LED inspection technology go to: Coil World December 2016